 Above: SealScience is a water-based adhesive.
 Image courtesy Oliver Healthcare Packaging.

-In the webcast, Oliver will be addressing real-world customer challenges and how adhesive coatings were able to help.
+In the webcast, Oliver addresses real-world customer challenges and how adhesive coatings were able to help.

 - Formulation: How adhesive coatings used in sterile barrier packaging are formulated.